adamburmister/filepickerio_rails/README.md

     <%= javascript_include_tag "//api.filepicker.io/v0/filepicker.js" %>

+... or, if you're not using the asset pipeline, you can use the expansion:

+    <%= javascript_include_tag :filepickerio %>

 Render Filepicker.io file upload and save fields using the view helper:

     <%= filepickerio_upload_tag :user, 'Pick file', 'http://example.com/existing-upload.jpg' %>